 -u.
-Only kill the processes that are owned by the selected user.
+Only kill the processes owned by the specified user.

 -x.
 Only kill the processes that match the pattern exactly.

-kill command will kill a single process at a time with the given process ID.
-It will send a SIGTERM signal indicating to a process to stop.
+SIGTERM signal instructing a process to stop.
 It waits for the program to run its shutdown routine.

--signal command can be used to specify a signal that isn’t SIGTERM.
+-signal option can be used to specify a signal other than

 kill -9 Linux Command

-kill -9 is a useful command when you need to shut down an unresponsive service.
-Run it similarly as a regular
+kill -9 is a useful command when you must shut down an unresponsive service.
+Run it similarly to the regular

-kill command, but it will shut down whenever a
+kill command, but it shuts down whenever a

 kill -9 command is issued.
-Use this command with caution.
-It bypasses the standard shutdown routine so any unsaved data will be lost.
+Use this command with caution since it bypasses the standard shutdown routine, and any unsaved data will be lost.

-xkill command is a special type of command that closes a given server’s connection to clients.
+xkill command is a special command that closes a given server's connection to clients.
+The syntax of the

-If a server has opened a number of unwanted processes,
+If a server has opened some unwanted processes,

-xkill is run without specifying a resource, then an interface will open up that lets the user select a window to close.
+xkill is run without specifying a resource, then an interface opens up to let the user select a window to close.
+For example:

 Note: Learn how to use the nohup command to block the